Meta CAPI

 Addingwell Side via Data Monitoring

-Click on the Data monitoring menu in your Addingwell workspace.
+Click on the Data monitoring menu in your Addingwell Container.
 This screen displays all user data processed by your GA4 client and made available to your server-side events.
-For example, you can see that email data is present in 25.9% of server-side events.
+For example, you can see that email data is present in 23,4% of server-side events.
 To verify the list of events where user email data is transmitted, click on the search icon for more details.

 Verifying the quality of data received - Data monitoring Addingwell